-Agreement to the arboricultural aspect of the application subject to condition.
-Make the tree report an approved document (including plans).
+In conclusion, I am satisfied with the arboricultural content of the proposal Make the tree report an approved document (including plans).

 Archaeological Advisor: No objection - detailed comments included in the main body of the report.

 Contaminated Land Officer: No objection, subject a condition covering the reporting of unexpected contamination.